HL7/davinci-ecdx/input/includes/task-scenario1-free.md

 1. No formal authorization (order) is needed
 1. The Payer POSTS a Task to the Provider endpoint requesting Patient B's Active Conditions.
 For the actual request, *natural language free text* is used.
-2. The Payer polls the Task resource until the `Task.status` indicates it is completed or rejected.
+2. The Payer polls the Task resource until the `Task.status` indicates it is completed, rejected, or failed.
 3. The Payer fetches Patient B's Active Conditions referenced by `Task.output` as *external* resources.

 ###### Step 1 - POST Task to Provider endpoint